 At this stage we have a community of like minded people, we have a Steiner kindergarten and school, and we have a 13.6 hectare farm.
 We have projects to build a new eco-school campus on the farm, and we have started converting the farm to Biodynamic management.
 We see opportunities to start Community Supported Agriculture, and build accommodation for rural community living.
 These projects need people, resources and funds.
 Do you have what it takes to help build a better future for the world?
 If so, get involved, help us with some funds, come and join us, be the change.

 We want all children to have the best chance to become the caring, creative, successful, and unique human beings they were born to be.
-We believe community supported, nature-based Waldorf education supports each child to develop their gifts and the capacities needed for an emerging society based on social responsibility and ecology.
+We believe community supported, nature-based Steiner education supports each child to develop their gifts and the capacities needed for an emerging society based on social responsibility and ecology.

 Children who spend time outdoors are happier and have better health, educational, social and emotional outcomes.
 In addition, children who play outdoors develop a love for the natural world and a willingness to protect what they love.

 Students at the new school will have indoor and outdoor classrooms, they will spend time in nature everyday.
 We focus on meaningful projects that support the curriculum and teach team-work, resilience, respect, and observation.
 Our outdoor classroom program combines therapeutic, educational and social benefits to students.

 Outdoor activities support core subjects such as; reading, writing and math, plus new opportunities, such as "Farm to Table", tool making, building, clay work and animal care.